iopipe/iopipe-python/README.md

 ## Lambda Layers

-IOpipe publishes AWS Lambda Layers which are publicly available on AWS.
-Using a framework that supports lambda layers (such as SAM), you can use the following ARNs for your runtime:
+IOpipe publishes [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) which are publicly available on AWS.
+Using a framework that supports lambda layers (such as SAM or Serverless), you can use the following ARNs for your runtime:

 * python3.6, python3.7: `arn:aws:lambda:$REGION:146318645305:layer:IOpipePython:$VERSION_NUMBER`
 * python2.7: `arn:aws:lambda:$REGION:146318645305:layer:IOpipePython27:$VERSION_NUMBER`

 Where `$REGION` is your AWS region and `$VERSION_NUMBER` is an integer representing the IOpipe release.
 You can get the version number via the [Releases](https://github.com/iopipe/iopipe-python/releases) page.

-Then in your SAM template (for example), you could add:
+Then in your SAM template (for example), you can add:

 ```yaml
 Globals: